 Bond mutual funds are an excellent diversification tool for investors’ portfolios.
-Bond funds make good compliments to stock funds because bonds are lower in relative risk than stocks and they have a low correlation in performance trends.
-This means that bond funds may have positive returns while stocks are going through a bear market.
+Bond funds make good compliments to stock funds because bonds are lower in relative risk than stocks, and they have a low correlation in performance trends.
+This bond profile means that bond funds may have positive returns while stocks are going through a bear market.

 Bond mutual funds come in many shapes and styles.
 Let’s start with five basic types of bond mutual funds while providing examples of quality bond funds.

 Investment-Grade Corporate Bond Mutual Funds

-Investment-grade corporate bonds are issued by high-quality corporations in order to raise capital for the corporation.
+High-quality corporations issue investment-grade corporate bonds to raise capital for the corporation.
 These bonds are typically rated BBB and above by S&P or Baa and above by Moody's.
-Investment-grade corporate bond mutual funds allow investors to gain access to a diversified basket of corporate bonds, reducing risk (credit risk, interest rate risk and reinvestment risk).
+Investment-grade corporate bond mutual funds allow investors to gain access to a diversified basket of corporate bonds, reducing risk (credit risk, interest rate risk, and reinvestment risk).

 Many mutual fund companies offer investment-grade corporate bond mutual funds with various durations and maturities.
 Several Vanguard funds are listed below:

 High-Yield Bond Mutual Funds

 High-yield bonds are often referred to as “junk bonds” due to their low credit ratings.
 These bonds are issued by corporations and are rated below BBB by S&P or below Baa by Moody’s.
 High-yield bonds typically have higher yields than investment-grade corporate bonds due to the additional credit risk that is taken by the buyer of the bonds.
 So, remember, the high yield comes with higher yields but higher risk.

 Here are a couple of high-yield bond mutual funds:

 Treasury Inflation-Protected Securities (TIPS) Bond Mutual Funds

 TIPS are bonds issued by the US Treasury that pay a coupon on the adjusted principal of the bond.
 The bond is adjusted on a semi-annual basis with the rate of the Consumer Price Index (a measure of inflation).
 So, TIPS are said to keep pace with inflation by returning the adjusted principal upon maturity and coupon payments along the way.
 There are pros and cons to TIPS mutual funds.

 Here are some TIPS bond mutual funds: